rhafer/opencloud/tests/README.md

 At the moment, both can be applied to OpenCloud.

-As a storage backend, we support the OpenCloud native storage, also called `ocis`.
+As a storage backend, we support the OpenCloud native storage, also called `decomposed`.
 This stores files directly on disk.
-Along with that we also provide `s3ng` storage driver.
+Along with that we also provide `decomposed_s3` storage driver.

 You can invoke two types of test suite runs: